Global-Policy-Lab/cider/book/_build/html/_sources/intro.md

 labeled with a poverty outcomes, built on scikit-learn.
 - **Home location inference** to infer home tower or region using CDR with a set of built-in algorithms, built on PySpark and GeoPandas.
-- **Targeting evaluations** to compare targeting on mobile phone-based poverty predictions to alternative targeting methods.
-- **Fairness evaluations** to use demographic data to ensure that targeting methods, including mobile-phone-based poverty predictions, are not biased against specific sub-groups.

 <br><br>
 Download cider from [github](https://github.com/emilylaiken/cider).